© 2017 -

 Contact Us CoursesHome

-Book onto our Open Morning and WRAGS Talk on Saturday 22nd April to find out more about our courses
+Book onto our Open Morning on Saturday 1st July to find out more about our courses

 Students on our longer diploma courses spend one day per week with us at the school for lectures and group tutorials.
 One year students are also offered private tutorial feedback sessions one to one with Caroline Tatham.
 Each week all students have handouts to take away for home study as well as a practical creative exercise to complete at home and bring back to the school the following week.
 Whichever course you choose to study with us sketchbook work will be an important aspect of developing your creativity.

 Students are also welcome to make use of the gardens at Gossington Hall for plant study and photography.
 Past and present students are often invited to volunteer for Caroline’s on-

 There is always lots of project work in Caroline's studio for students to see and sometimes they are invited to submit designs as extra optional projects such as recently for Slimbridge Parish Council, who are considering a facelift for our nearby roundabout.

 Students are always encouraged to tackle show garden building as a great way to gain experience and effectively publicise their new design businesses and Caroline can offer support having previously mentored RHS show gardens at the RHS Malvern Spring Festival -

 Our one year garden design students have a range of visiting lecturers, many of whom will also offer feedback on practical work.
 Students also have four site visits during the course as each individual live client project is set.
 Clients are always invited back to the school for presentations and live feedback at the end of each project and there is detailed written feedback from Caroline as each project is assessed.